How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Step 1.
 Select an experienced IT vendor

-The conversion process requires proficiency in both Android and iOS development, deep technical skills, and knowledge of the best tools for code reuse.
-Reaching out to an experienced mobile app development services provider ensures that your app’s design, performance, and functionality are preserved and function validly.
+The conversion process requires proficiency in both Android and iOS development, great technical skills, and knowledge of the best tools for code reuse.
+Reaching out to an experienced mobile app development services provider ensures that your app’s design, performance, and functionality are preserved and that it functions properly.

-In Cleveroad, we start the Android app to iOS conversion by conducting a thorough assessment of the Android app’s architecture and identifying which components can be reused and what needs to be rebuilt.
+At Cleveroad, we begin the Android-to-iOS conversion with a thorough assessment of the Android app’s architecture, identifying which components can be reused and which need to be rebuilt.
 Then, we manage the platform-specific UI/UX adjustments, ensuring adherence to iOS app design standards.
-We handle integration with native iOS functionalities like Apple Pay or Face ID, test the app across different iOS devices, and manage compliance with App Store requirements.
+We handle integration with native iOS features such as Apple Pay and Face ID, test the app across various iOS devices, and ensure compliance with App Store requirements.

 Step 2.
 Analyze the app structure

-At this stage, your vendor will evaluate your Android app’s architecture.
-This includes the analysis of your app’s framework, libraries, third-party tools, and backend integration.
-In this way an IT services provider bridges the gap between Android and iOS while ensuring the app’s performance, app functionality, and consistent user experience across both platforms.
+At this stage, your vendor will evaluate your Android/iOS app’s architecture.
+This includes reviewing the framework, libraries, third-party tools, and backend integrations to understand how the system is built.
+This way, the IT partner can bridge the gap between Android and iOS while preserving performance, functionality, and a consistent user experience.

 Step 3.
 Assess UI/UX redesign for iOS

 Even though Android and iOS definitely share many design and user navigation principles, Apple empowers stricter UI/UX guidelines.
-The user interface may need significant form-factor changes, including different icon placements, gestures, and design elements (fonts, navigation bars, etc.) Your vendor will work on matching your existing app UI with iOS’s design philosophy to ensure smooth adoption by iOS users.
+The user interface may need significant form factor changes, including different icon placements, gestures, and design elements (fonts, navigation bars, etc.).
+Your vendor will work to align your existing app UI with iOS’s design philosophy to ensure smooth adoption among iOS users.

 Step 4.
 Adjust platform-specific features

-Some features for Android, like back navigation, may sometimes be absent in iOS or have a different operation.
-Likewise, iOS will have its own core special functionalities like 3D touch, Face ID, etc. Converting existing Android apps to iOS must account for these discrepancies by adjusting or rewriting code.
-It is a normal practice to have platform-specific enhancements, and when it is in the hands of an experienced IT vendor, they will ensure the app you are using has all the right features on both platforms without affecting the performance.
+Some features on Android, such as back navigation, may be absent on iOS or function differently.
+Likewise, iOS will have its own core features, such as 3D Touch and Face ID.
+Converting existing Android apps to iOS must account for these discrepancies by adjusting or rewriting code.
+It is standard practice to implement platform-specific enhancements, and when handled by an experienced IT vendor, these enhancements ensure the app you are using has all the right features on both platforms without affecting performance.

 Need experienced iOS development experts to achieve alignment with Apple’s guidelines?
 Read our guide on how to hire iOS developer to ensure seamless conversion